morelinq/MoreLINQ/README.md

 ### Repeat

-Repeats the specific sequences times.
+Repeats the sequence indefinitely or a specific number of times.

 This method has 2 overloads.